When your e-commerce store has taken off and started to see some traction, you might think it’s time to scale.

 Let’s look at this example from Stabilo.
 If you were to buy their pack of 25 pens from their website you’d pay £34.80

-However, on Amazon, they only charge £11.10
+However, on Amazon, they only charge £16,47.

 Why is this?

-Well think about it, if you land on Stabilo’s site, you’re likely interested in buying the Stabilo brand.
+If you land on Stabilo’s site, you’re likely interested in buying the Stabilo brand.

 They don’t know if someone found them by searching for ‘Stabilo’ or ‘fine liner’.

-Keep track of inventory
+Keep Track of Inventory

 One thing you need to think about when moving to a marketplace is your inventory.
 You’re already used to managing inventory for your site.